puppipay/blue011consume/README.md

 This example uses testnet.

 To get access to use this.
-Contact puppipay team.
+Contact puppipay team (puppipay01@gmail.com).

 ## Content of ./blue011consumemessage5.sh